 The RICS is currently in the process of consulting on the second edition of Whole life carbon assessments in the built environment – a standard which mandates a methodology to track all carbon emissions from production of materials, construction process, use and disposal of built assets over their entire life cycle.

-The recently published Professional Statement from RICS on the Whole Life Carbon (WLC) of construction projects follows on from similar guidance published by the GLA1 and RICS five years ago and is based on a 2011 EN 159782 European standard.
+The 2018 published Professional Statement from RICS on the Whole Life Carbon (WLC) of construction projects follows on from similar guidance published by the GLA1 and RICS and is based on a 2011 EN 159782 European standard.

-Although most of the information contains nothing new, there is a big, game-changing update – WLC assessment is now mandatory.
+Although most of the information contained nothing new, there is a big, game-changing update – WLC assessment is mandatory.

 With more than 100,000 qualified professionals worldwide, and a global reach far beyond this number, the ability of RICS to make a difference in the construction sector, and indeed on global climate aims, through this Professional Statement should not be underestimated.
 To provide a sense of scale on this, carbon emissions associated with infrastructure represent around half of the UK’s carbon footprint3.
 However, if best practice is taken up, around 4 MtCO2e of embodied carbon and 20 MtCO2e of operational carbon could be saved per year (in 2050), representing a net benefit of up to £1.5 billion per year3.

 What’s the difference between Embodied Carbon vs Whole Life Carbon?

 In the building lifecycle embodied carbon is the carbon dioxide equivalent (CO2e) or greenhouse gas emissions associated with the non-operational phase of the project, whereas the whole life carbon of a building is both the embodied carbon and the operational carbon (heating, cooling, providing water etc) associated with the building.</span?